Thailand Celebrates Opal Suchata’s First-Ever Miss World Crown

 Redemption After Disappointment

-This victory certainly provided redemption for Opal following her participation in Miss Universe in Mexico last year, where she finished as second runner-up despite delivering what many considered an exceptional interview performance.
+This victory certainly provided redemption for Opal following her participation in Miss Universe in Mexico last year, where she finished as third runner-up despite delivering what many considered an exceptional interview performance.

 During that competition, she impressed audiences and even Thai Prime Minister Paetongtarn Shinawatra with her answer about leadership qualities, stating that empathy was the most important trait for leaders.